jimiadams/SocialCapital-Viz/README.md

 1. **data/fast_greedy.Rda** - the corresponding elements to #1, but using the fast greedy community solution; here the "lc" prefixes above are all replaced with "fg"s.
 1. **baseline.Rdata** - this includes a single object that is a list of 1000 draws of random co-citation rates among the "key papers" in the corpus.
 See a text explanation of how this baseline was determined in the Appendix, or the code for computing it in the 3_NetworkCommunities.R script.

+## Notes
+[^1]: To comply with Web of Science data use agreements, this repo does not include raw, nor compiled datasets of complete records.
+[^2]: If replicating, be sure to grab the "Full Record and Cited References" versions of these files.
+[^3]: This was executed on Oct 23, 2020, and is constrained on the front end by my university's subscription to ISI (only goes back through 1974).
+But I can't imagine either of those really determine what we find here.
+[^4]: The ISI "topic" field includes searching the title, abstract, and keywords of each document.